dfranx/Colly/README.md

 # Colly
-Colly is a simple to use and optimized library for checking and handling AABB collision.
+Colly is a simple to use and optimized library for detecting and handling AABB collision.
 It doesnt have any dependencies and it doesnt need to be precompiled into a .dll/.lib (or .a and similar extensions).
 You just need to drag and drop the header and the source file into your project and start using it.
-You can easily modify it and add new CollisionTypes.
+You can easily modify this library and add new and custom CollisionTypes.

 **cl\::World** is for storing non-tile based objects.
-It uses GridTree, which means that the collision is checked only with nearby objects and that it is pretty optimized.
+It uses GridTree, which means that the collision is checked only with nearby objects - it should be pretty optimized.

 **cl\::GridWorld** should be used for tile-based worlds.